Snuneymuxw First Nation

 These negotiations resulted in the settlement offer made by Canada in the summer of 2014.
 The Settlement Offer amounts to a total settlement amount of $49,148,121.
 Since 2003, negotiation costs for legal counsel and for the negotiations team cost $1,155,655.
 This was added to the settlement amount.
 Therefore, the net settlement amount under the 2014 offer is $47,992,466.

 A copy of the Thlap’Qwum Trust Community Settlement Deed Agreement is available to Snuneymuxw First Nation members only.
 The agreement outlines the entire settlement that was ratified by members in 2018.
-To request a full copy of the Trust Agreement or to begin the process for a Trust Funding request, please contact Christopher Angeconeb at: christopher.angeconeb@td.com or (604) 657-7437.
+Questions about this may be directed to the Associate Trust Officer, Charlene Gill at TD Private Trust.
+She can be reached at: Charlene.Gill@td.com.

 Canada and Snuneymuxw First Nation (SFN) entered into an agreement entitled the “Snuneymuxw First Nation 79 Acre Reserve Specific Claim Settlement Agreement”, dated to be effective November 14, 2016.
 That contains, among others, terms and conditions satisfying the specific 79-are land claim.